pbrpainter/pbr-painter-doc/docs/preferences.md

 ### Check for Updates

 This button does a quick check to see if you're using the latest version of PBR Painter.
 Note that it requires an internet connection.
-If a later version is found, you'll be provided with links to your marketplace of choice (Blender Market, Flipped Normals or Gumroad).
+If a later version is found, you'll be provided with links to your marketplace of choice (Superhive (formely Blender Market), Flipped Normals or Gumroad).

 ### Assets Directory